Noy v. State

 Noy v.
-State is a case decided by the Alaska Court of Appeals in 2003.
+State, 83 P.3d 538, is a case decided by the Alaska Court of Appeals in 2003.
 David S. Noy was convicted of possessing less than eight ounces of marijuana by a jury.
 However, in 1975, the Alaska Supreme Court ruled in Ravin v.
 State that possessing less than four ounces of marijuana in one's home is protected by the Alaska Constitution's privacy clause.
 The amount possessed being over four ounces was highly in question on appeal.
 Thus, the Alaska Court of Appeals overturned Noy's conviction and struck down the part of the law criminalizing possession of less than four ounces of marijuana.

 Background

 David S. Noy, a resident of North Pole, Alaska, was contacted by the North Pole Police Department at his home and was told the police smelled growing marijuana.
 The police searched Noy's home and found approximately eleven ounces of marijuana.
 He was charged of possession of more than eight ounces of marijuana.
 However, a jury convicted Noy of possessing less than eight ounces of marijuana based on the presented evidence.
 Noy appealed the conviction, citing the Alaska Supreme Court case of Ravin v.
 State.
 Alaska initially followed Ravin, by decriminalizing less than four ounces of in-home possession in 1975.
 However, in 1990 a successful ballot measure re-criminalized marijuana.
 This law was the basis for Noy's conviction.